-Note 23 Events after the reporting period Page 207
+Note 25 Events after the reporting period Page 203

-Pension Fund Explanatory Foreword
+Pension Fund explanatory foreword

-The Council is the Administering Authority for the London Borough of Camden Pension Fund.
-The Fund, which is part of the Local Government Pension Scheme (LGPS), is governed by the Public Service Pensions Act 2013 and is administered in accordance with the following secondary legislation:
+Camden Council is the Administering Authority for the London Borough of Camden Pension Fund.
+The Fund, which is part of the Local Government Pension Scheme (LGPS), provides retirement pensions and other benefits for former employees of the Council and other admitted organisations.